Overview of the PhD Program

 - The nature and acquisition of literacy across the lifespan.

 From this foundation, individual students take up their own research directions under the guidance of the faculty.
 Faculty interests are broad, and past students in the program have undertaken a wide range of forms of research within a range of different theoretical frameworks, and their research frequently wins awards.

 Applications to the program are accepted at any time during the academic year.
 Official transcripts of all undergraduate and graduate study, three letters of recommendation, and a written response to the Departmental Questionnaire are required.
 Recent scores on the Graduate Record Examination (GREs) are required.
+The scores may not be older than five years.
 An on-site interview may be necessary as part of the application process.
-Applications are reviewed by the Reading Department faculty.
+Applications are reviewed by the Department faculty.
 Typically, it takes about a month from the time that a completed application is received in the Department until a decision is reached.

-In addition to the general university requirements for admission to doctoral study, the Reading Department values: teaching experience, knowledge of classrooms and schools, and some form of teaching certification; evidence of academic preparation for doctoral study in literacy; and evidence of commitment to learning, research and making a difference.
+In addition to the general university requirements for admission to doctoral study, the Department of Literacy Teaching and Learning values: teaching experience, knowledge of classrooms and schools, and some form of teaching certification; evidence of academic preparation for doctoral study in literacy; and evidence of commitment to learning, research and making a difference.